jtamboli07/BPMEWorkshop/refine_Project.md

 Select the Enter Data to Create Case user task.
 Make sure the Process Manager Script is expanded.
 Click the Initiate Script Tab and change the Script Defined as: to JavaScript.
 Enter the following 2 lines

+TIBCO BusinessStudio provides code auto complete.
+You may be familiar with this if you are used to the Eclipse framework.
+By clicking ctrl-space you should see the auto complete section open up.
+In this case you can see the following predefined variables.

+data :      this is for accessing and data that you as the developer created.
+factory:    this is for accessing the creators/initializers of the data that you created.
+pkg:        this is for accessing the enumeration values for setting enum field values.

 ```
 //Create the object
 data.Dispute = factory.com_example_mydisputecase.createDispute();